-a) that satellite systems in the fixed-satellite service (FSS) utilizing various degrees of digital baseband on-board processing (OBP) have been launched and are under development by a number of administrations, both for GSO and non-GSO (e.g. LEO) operation;
+a) that satellite systems in the fixed-satellite service (FSS) utilizing various degrees of digital baseband on-board processing (OBP) have been launched and are under development by a number of administrations, both for GSO and non-GSO (e.g. low-Earth orbit (LEO)) operation;

 b) that such systems are intended to carry both synchronous and asynchronous digital information streams of various rates;

+c) that such information streams could consist of various types of traffic, extending from relatively low-bit rate traffic (e.g. for VSATs) up to high density FSS, and Internet Protocol (IP) packet services;

+d) that GSO satellite networks or non-GSO systems with digital OBP may support various levels of functionalities for satellite radio access networks, satellite core networks and applications and thus they may be a part of candidate system architectures for delivering the satellite component of International Mobile Telecommunication (IMT) services using the MSS, and the detailed technical specification is under development;

-c) that such information streams could consist of various types of traffic, extending from relatively low-bit rate traffic (e.g. for VSATs) up to high-bit rate traffic composed of ISDN, B-ISDN, synchronized digital hierarchy (SDH), Frame Relay and other agreed-upon and evolving international protocols and transmission techniques wherein the satellite subnetwork will be embedded in a larger PSN;d) that such protocols and techniques may be highly sensitive to the use of OBP and that satellite/terrestrial compatibility with respect to various interworking and interconnection scenarios may be adversely affected by certain on-board processing functions;
+e) that such protocols and techniques may be highly sensitive to the use of OBP and that satellite/terrestrial integration with respect to various interworking and interconnection scenarios may be affected by certain on-board processing functions;

-e) that global system(s) consisting a large number of OBP satellites in low-Earth orbit (LEO) and using intersatellite links (ISLs) are under development for the fixed-satellite service, and that such system(s) raise new and fundamentally unexplored system and networking issues concerning PSN compatibility, performance and availability, latency, routing and delay (both fixed and variable) timing, and synchronization, and congestion control;
+f) that global system(s) consisting a large number of OBP satellites in LEO and using intersatellite links (ISLs) are under development for the fixed-satellite service and mobile-satellite service, and that such system(s) raise new and fundamentally unexplored system and networking issues concerning performance and availability, latency, routing and delay (both fixed and variable) timing, synchronization, mobility management, multi connectivity, satellite edge computing, local data switching, store and forward, and congestion control;

-f) that these new system(s) could operate above the primary rate and could utilize frequencies above 15 GHz;

-g) that digital performance at and above the primary rate is characterized in ITU-T Recommendation G.826 and in Recommendation ITU-R S.1062, but only for systems operating at frequencies below 15 GHz;
+g) that digital performance is characterized in Recommendation ITU-R S.1062 for systems providing constant bit rate applications operating at frequencies below 15 GHz, and a method for the determination of performance objectives for satellite networks/systems using adaptive coding and modulation as specified in Recommendation ITU-R S.2131;

 h) that OBP can provide enhanced performance, flexibility, services and spectrum efficiency,